whitefoxcode/demographic-data-analyzer/README.md

 # demographic-data-analyzer

 Using python with pandas to analyze demographic data.
+This is one of "Data Analysis with Python Projects" from freecodecamp.org

 Dataset Source
 Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository.
 Irvine, CA: University of California, School of Information and Computer Science.